 These also help to mitigate the risk of health and social care organisations not being aware or hearing about the work of Llais.
-Further memoranda of understanding and partnership arrangements are to be agreed in the coming months, for example with Digital Health and Care Wales and also Llais's lead role in establishing the National Maternity and Neonatal Voice Partnership Cymru (MNVPC) Forum.
+Further review of memoranda of understanding and partnership arrangements will be taken forward in the coming months, for example with Digital Health and Care Wales and also Llais's lead role in establishing the National Maternity and Neonatal Voice Partnership Cymru (MNVPC) Forum.

 A number of risks on the corporate risk register relate to this theme - they range between current risk levels of 12 and 16 (yellow and amber risk areas), all with actions in place to seek to mitigate the risks.
 These include the regularised liaison with partners, especially health and social care organisations.
 Active monitoring of demand.
 Work on regional reassessments of service planning discussions with health and social care organisations.
 Active involvement in partnership meetings at regional and national levels.
-Framing of the Rights, Expectations and Responsibilities Programme.
+Framing of the rights, expectations and responsibilities programme.